At a Glance

 Tailor Your CV: Make sure your CV highlights your experience and skills relevant to working with adults with learning disabilities.
 Emphasise your knowledge of the Care Act 2014 and other relevant legislation, as well as any specific experiences that demonstrate your ability to support individuals in a person-centred way.

-Highlight Relevant Experience: When detailing your work history, focus on roles where you have worked with adults who have physical disabilities, mental health needs, or learning disabilities.
-Discuss your involvement in assessments, safeguarding processes, and any collaborative work with other agencies.
+Highlight Relevant Experience: When detailing your work history, focus on roles where you have supported adults with physical disabilities, mental health needs, or learning disabilities.
+Discuss your involvement in assessments and how you have contributed to promoting wellbeing and independence.

 How to prepare for a job interview at Tripod Partners